etleyden/astra/documentation/01 Design/99 TODO Bucket.md

 * Consistency in directory structure between packages
 	* There is an inconsistency in directory structure for each package where some contain all of their code within a single src/ subdirectory, and others keep the code at the root of the package.
 I prefer the second option because the monorepo structure is already so deeply nested and complex that it's cumbersome to navigate the project.
 The only package that needs a src folder is the ui package, because it will also contain code in the root of the package intended for use by the build results.
 * Make a better watch command.
 Right now we just run `npm run watch` concurrently in each package, but there are tools out there that would allow us to have a singular watch that can streamline this to be more efficient.
 Check out [Turbo?](https://turborepo.com/)

+## Documentation
+* Write documentation on the transformers in the controllers/transformers package.
+Documentation should go in the neighboring documentation folder.
+* There also should be documentation on all the different components for an entity (generalized).
+TypeORM entity def, shared type, transformer between the two, and probably some utility functions in the controllers/services folder, there's a lot to do/miss when creating or altering an entity and documentation will make adding them easier as we find new entities or change old ones during the initial development phase.